What deductions and credits do I have if I live abroad?

 • the income-related combination tax credit

-• Suriname, Aruba
+• Surinam, Aruba

 You live in Surinam or on Aruba.
 Through agreements with Surinam and Aruba, you are entitled to the following benefits.